ethanespie/mlb_player_hometowns/README.md

 # mlb_player_hometowns

-This was my second-ever personal coding project (non-work, non-school, non-set-of-tutorials); I did most of the initial work on this in 2018 and have been on this little by little since then.
+This was my second-ever personal coding project (non-work, non-school, non-set-of-tutorials); I did most of the initial work on this in 2018 and have been working on this little by little since then.

 **What does this do?**